timothypage/pact-broker-cli/README.md

+a "fork" of @rplan/pact-broker-cli, which was removed from npm

 # Pact Broker Client

 A client for Pact Broker.
 Publishes, creates webhooks, verifies pacts.
 The functionality is available via a CLI.